 - High popularity gain in past few time.

-- Squarespace – Squarespace is quite popular in the past some time.
+Squarespace is quite popular in the past some time.
 Some features easy to use and manage, simple user interface.
 You need to pay for it from $8 to $24 per month.
-With this, you can not create e-commerce site front.
+With this, you can not create an e-commerce site front.

 Let me know If I missed anything or you have any problems comment below.